 A few pointers if you still like to have a drink.

-- If you know it’s going to be a late night, the try and catch a power nap in the afternoon.
+If you know it’s going to be a late night, the try and catch a nap in the afternoon before heading out.

-- Keep yourself hydrated with non-alcoholic drinks (not beer).
+Keep yourself hydrated with non-alcoholic drinks during the night.